How Ohio’s Educators Can Lead the Digital Future with Kent State’s Online M.Ed. in Educational Technology

 • Lead professional development and training

-• Improve digital equity in under-resourced schools
+• Expand digital access in under-resourced schools

 These educators will help Ohio close the digital divide, reimagine student engagement, and prepare learners for the demands of a technology-rich world.